DAS4Whales/DAS4Whales/docs/_build/html/_sources/src/tutorial.md.txt

 The spatio-temporal plot (t-x plot) shows temporal variations of the strain along the fiber optic cable between 20 and 65 km, every 8.17 m corresponding to the selected channels.
-We observe signals emitted by ponctual sources and propagating close to the underwater soundspeed, with apexes (minimum distance between the source and the fiber optic cable) around 27 km and 49 km and possibly another one out of the range of the analysis.
+We observe signals emitted by punctual sources and propagating close to the underwater sound speed, with apexes (minimum distance between the source and the fiber optic cable) around 27 km and 49 km and possibly another one out of the range of the analysis.
 These sounds show the temporal regularity of fin whales song.
 The noise is also strong closer to shore <40 km.

 ### Filtering in the frequency-wavenumber domain (f-k) and corresponding t-x plot